-A student may obtain a master’s degree en route to the PhD.
-A student who achieves a pass in the written comprehensive exam and completes the general requirements for the MA may apply for the master’s degree.
+Students are not admitted into a master’s degree program, but those admitted to the PhD program may opt for a master’s degree if they satisfy the appropriate requirements.
+A student who achieves a pass in the written comprehensive exam and completes the MA general requirements may apply for the master’s degree.

 Up to three non-lecture courses (numbered above 850) may be counted toward the course requirements, but with no more than one directed study course and one seminar course.

 There is no foreign language requirement for this degree.